This Soba Noodle Salad recipe is vegan, loaded with fresh crunchy veggies, and tossed in the most delicious sesame dressing! Quick and easy. Video.

 Ingredients in Soba Noodle Salad

-buckwheat soba noodles, cucumber and veggiesDespite its name, buckwheat, is completely unrelated to wheat, and is totally wheat-free, coming from a totally different plant, more closely related to rhubarb.
-A blessing to those with gluten intolerance or celiac, it is an amazing source of fiber, protein and nutrients.
+Despite its name, buckwheat, is completely unrelated to wheat, and is totally wheat-free, coming from a totally different plant, more closely related to rhubarb.
+A blessing to those with gluten intolerance or celiac.
+It is an amazing source of fiber, protein, and nutrients.
 But besides all its incredible health benefits, it tastes great!
 I love it for its hearty, filling, energy-creating qualities and its nutty flavor.
-If going gluten-free make sure your soba noodles are made with 100% buckwheat, and no added wheat flours.
+If going gluten-free make sure your buckwheat noodles are made with 100% buckwheat, with no added wheat flours.
 Eden Foods makes soba noodles that are totally gluten-free.

 How to make Soba Noodle Salad

-rinsing buckwheat soba noodles in plenty of cold water
+rinsing buckwheat soba noodles in plenty of cold water.

-tossing salad together with all ingredients
+tossing salad together with all ingredients in bowl with noodles.

 What to Serve with Soba Noodle Salad

-Flavorful, quick and simple!
-Hope you enjoy!
+Flavorful, quick, and simple!
+Hope you enjoy this Soba Noodle Salad recipe!

 Print